What is the Friendship Cup?

 Tournament cost for three games is $600 and tournament cost for four games is $750.
 Checks can be made out and sent to Portland Timbers (Attn: Erik Lyslo), 1844 SW Morrison, Portland, OR 97205.
 We also have an online payment option by clicking on the link below.

 All Friendship Cup travel questions (hotel, airfare, rental cars) can be answered by Steve Fennah of Sports Specific Travel.
-Steve has a great reputation as not only the former head women’s coach at Oregon State University but also now as a travel agent for a number of the region iv states.
+The link for all available accommodations can be found here.
+Steve has a great reputation as not only the former head women’s coach at Oregon State University but also now as a travel agent for a number of the ODP Region IV states.
 Any travel question you have, he can handle this for you.
 Steve’s email address is firstname.lastname@example.org or he can be reached at 503-706-1694.

 For more information, please contact Erik Lyslo, Timbers Friendship Cup Tournament Director at Elyslo@timbers.com.